Seoul is a huge metropolis. Like Tokyo, there’s so much to see and do that you’ll need about five days to cover the city’s top tourist attractions.

-How to Get There: The fastest way to Gwangmyeong station is by KTX high-speed train.
+How to Get There: One of the fastest ways to Gwangmyeong station is by KTX high-speed train.
 Find exit 8 then take Bus 17 to Gwangmyeongdonggul bus stop (35 mins).
 From there, it’s about a 10-minute walk to Gwangmyeong Cave.

 11. Korean Folk Village

 The Korean Folk Village is a living museum in Yongin, near Everland.
 It occupies about 245 acres of land and features 260 traditional houses from the late Joseon dynasty.

 To create the museum, real houses were transported from different parts of Korea and restored onsite to recreate a traditional Joseon period village.
 Daily performances by actors in period costumes help recreate the illusion.

 I enjoy going to these living museums on trips because it’s always interesting to see history recreated in such painstaking detail.
 The Korean Folk Village is so convincing that it’s been used as a backdrop for many Korean movies and dramas, most notably Jewel in the Palace and My Love from the Star.

 You can visit the Korean Folk Village on your own or go on a guided tour (Option 1 | Option 2).